mario8x/devops2everyone/testing/security/5-attacking-web-authorization.md

 Authorization determine what parts of the application authenticated users can access.

 * user's session, access token, access control list (ACL): upon logout or session timeout, the token is typically deleted, expired, or otherwise invalidated
-* http basic authn: base64-encoded `username:password` sin http authorize header for every request
+* http basic authn: base64-encoded `username:password` in http authorize header for every request

 # Attack techniques